Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 Here are some tips for using the Enneagram to improve communication and intimacy in your relationships:

 - Identify your own type and the types of those around you.
-This will help you understand your own <a href="communication-styles" >communication style</a> and the styles of those around you.
+This will help you understand your own <a href="enneagram-communication-styles" >communication style</a> and the styles of those around you.
 - Learn about the strengths and weaknesses of each type.
 This will help you understand how different types perceive the world and what they need in relationships.
 - Use the Enneagram as a tool for self-discovery.
 By understanding your own motivations and fears, you can communicate more effectively and create more fulfilling relationships.
 - Be patient and compassionate with yourself and others.
 Change takes time, and learning to communicate more effectively and build deeper connections requires patience and understanding.